ptarmiganlabs/butler-sheet-icons/README.md

 For support and services relating to the Butler family of tools or Qlik Sense projects in general, please contact info -at- ptarmiganlanbs -dot- com.

-Or [sign up to the newsletter](https://info.ptarmiganlabs.com/g3c1f1) to get the latest Qlik Sense superpower updates in your inbox!
+Or [sign up to the newsletter](https://ptarmiganlabs.com/#/portal/signup) to get the latest Qlik Sense superpower updates straight to your inbox!

 ---